codesofsalam/shopville/README.md

-# Shopville
+# ShopVille

-Shopville is an eCommerce platform offering a seamless shopping experience.
+ShopVille is an eCommerce platform offering a seamless shopping experience.
 Developed using React, Vite, Tailwind CSS, and Framer Motion, Shopville provides an intuitive and smooth product e-Commerce browsing experience with robust features.

 ## Technologies Used